tarwn/lessthandot-hugo/blogs/content/posts/2013-01-19-indexes-in-mongodb.md

         "ok" : 1
 }</pre>

-As we mentioned before all _id fields have an index by default and those don&#8217;t get dropped
+As we mentioned before all _id fields have an index by default and those don't get dropped

 ## Creating A Unique Index in MongoDB

-Let&#8217;s now create an index on name again but this time we will make it unique., The syntax is the same as with the index we created before with the addition _unique: true_
+Let's now create an index on name again but this time we will make it unique., The syntax is the same as with the index we created before with the addition _unique: true_

-If you didn&#8217;t drop the index we created before, drop it first and then execute the following
+If you didn't drop the index we created before, drop it first and then execute the following

 <pre>db.Indexing.ensureIndex({name: 1}, {unique: true});</pre>